vasylsidnenko/swift-ai-api/README.md

 # Programming Question Generator

+## Updates

+- The prompt for question generation (for both OpenAI and Claude agents) now uses the `question` field from `AIRequestQuestionModel`.
+This field is included in the prompt as an "Approximate or rough question/idea" to better guide the model towards the desired question content.
+An English comment is added in the relevant code section.

 This project provides an API and web interface for generating programming questions, answers, and multiple-choice tests using various AI models.
 It supports multiple platforms (Apple, Android) and dynamically loads available AI providers (OpenAI, Google AI, DeepSeek AI, etc.) found in the `mcp/agents` directory.

 ## Features
-- Modular architecture with Model Context Protocol (MCP) for AI provider abstraction
+- Modular architecture with a Model Context Protocol (MCP)-inspired abstraction for AI providers
-- **Dynamic loading** of AI agents and their supported models from the `mcp/agents` directory.
+- **Dynamic loading** of AI agents and their supported models from the `mcp/agents` directory
-- Supports multiple AI providers (e.g., OpenAI, Google AI, DeepSeek AI) - only providers with working agents are shown.
+- Supports multiple AI providers (e.g., OpenAI, Google AI, DeepSeek AI) — only providers with working agents are shown
-- Generates programming questions (and optionally validates them).
+- Generates programming questions (and optionally validates them)
-- Generates quiz questions (question-only, no answers/tests) via the `quiz` operation.
+- Generates quiz questions (question-only, no answers/tests) via the `quiz` operation
-- Returns structured JSON responses ([MCPResponse](#mcpresponse-format)).
+- Returns structured JSON responses ([MCPResponse](#mcpresponse-format))
-- Supports keyword-based question generation.
+- Supports keyword-based question generation
-- Web interface with collapsible AI settings.
+- Web interface with collapsible AI settings
-- Optional validation for generated questions to ensure quality.
+- Optional validation for generated questions to ensure quality
-- Checks for API keys in environment variables.
+- Checks for API keys in environment variables
-- Displays masked API key (********) if using environment variable.
+- Displays masked API key (********) if using environment variable
-- Token usage tracking (if provided by the agent).
+- Token usage tracking (if provided by the agent)
-- Processing time measurement (if provided by the agent).
+- Processing time measurement (if provided by the agent)

 ## Architecture